Finite generators for countable group actions in the Borel and Baire category settings: Abstract

 \section{Abstract}

-For a countable group $G$ and a standard Borel $G$-space $X$, a countable Borel partition $\Pa$ of $X$ is called a \textit{generator} if $G \Pa := \set{gA : g \in G, A \in \Pa}$ generates the Borel $\sigma$-algebra of $X$.
-For $G = \Z$, the Kolmogorov-Sinai theorem implies that if $X$ admits an invariant probability measure with infinite entropy, then there is no finite generator.
-It was asked by Benjamin Weiss in '87 whether removing this obstruction would guarantee the existence of a finite generator; more precisely, if $X$ does not admit an invariant probability measure at all, is there a finite generator?
-We give a positive answer to this question for arbitrary $G$ in case $X$ has a $\sigma$-compact topological realization (e.g. when $X$ is a $\sigma$-compact Polish $G$-space).
+For a continuous action of a countable discrete group $G$ on a Polish space $X$, a countable Borel partition $\Pa$ of $X$ is called a \textit{generator} if $G \Pa := \set{gP : g \in G, P \in \Pa}$ generates the Borel $\si$-algebra of $X$.
+For $G = \Z$, the Kolmogorov--Sinai theorem gives a measure-theoretic obstruction to the existence of finite generators: they do not exist in the presence of an invariant probability measure with infinite entropy.
+It was asked by Benjamin Weiss in the late 80s whether the nonexistence of any invariant probability measure guarantees the existence of a finite generator.
+We show that the answer is positive (in fact, there is a $32$-generator) for an arbitrary countable group $G$ and $\si$-compact $X$ (in particular, for locally compact $X$).
+We also show that any continuous aperiodic action of $G$ on an arbitrary Polish space admits a $4$-generator on a comeager set, thus giving a positive answer to a question of Alexander Kechris asked in the mid-90s.

-Assuming a positive answer to Weiss's question for arbitrary Borel $\Z$-spaces, we prove two dichotomies, one of which states the following: for an aperiodic Borel $\Z$-space $X$, either $X$ admits an invariant probability measure of infinite entropy or there is a finite generator.
+Furthermore, assuming a positive answer to Weiss's question for arbitrary Polish spaces and $G=\Z$, we prove the following dichotomy: every aperiodic Borel action of $\Z$ on a Polish space $X$ admits either an invariant probability measure of infinite entropy or a finite generator.
+As an auxiliary lemma, we prove the following statement, which may be of independent interest: every aperiodic Borel action of a countable group $G$ on a Polish space $X$ admits a $G$-equivariant Borel map to the aperiodic part of the shift action $G \actson 2^G$.

-We also show that finite generators always exist in the context of Baire category, thus answering positively a question raised by Kechris in the mid-'90s.
-More precisely, we prove that any aperiodic Polish $G$-space admits a $4$-generator on an invariant comeager set.

-It is not hard to prove that finite generators exist in the presence of a weakly wandering or even just a locally weakly wandering complete section.
-However, we develop a sufficient condition for the nonexistence of non-meager weakly wandering subsets of a Polish $\Z$-space, using which we show that the nonexistence of an invariant probability measure does not guarantee the existence of a countably generated Baire measurable partition into invariant sets that admit weakly wandering complete sections.
-This answers negatively a question posed in \cite{EHN}, which was also independently answered by Ben Miller.
+We also obtain a number of other related results, among which is a criterion for the nonexistence of non-meager weakly wandering sets for continuous actions of $\Z$.
+A consequence of this is a negative answer to a question asked by Eigen--Hajian--Nadkarni, which was also independently answered by Benjamin Miller.